TravisWheelerLab/pylibsufr/README.md

 suffix_array = SuffixArray.read(outpath)
 ```

-Once a `SuffixArray` object has been created, it can be queried using the `*Option` types.
+Once a `SuffixArray` object has been created, it can be queried using the `*Options` types.

 ```
 # Count the occurrences of queries in the suffix array